obss/trapper/README.md

 the class registry and dependency injection mechanisms and only adapt its very limited set of components, first by wrapping and registering them as trapper components.
-For example, we use the optimizers from AllenNLP since we can conveniently do so without hindering our full compatibility with transformers.
+For example, we use the optimizers from AllenNLP since we can conveniently do so without hindering our full compatibility with Transformers.

 ### Full Integration with HuggingFace Datasets